NoahDavey/100-days-of-code/log/r1-log.md

 I missed yesterday but that was because of mine and livs 2 year so ill give myself that one aha.
 Managed to get the bulk balance getting from CoinGecko today.
 Took me a bit to sort out a few issues, mainly around linting not liking code and having to figure out ways around it.
 Was overall a good thought exercise though and glad it is done now.
 Might spend some time tomorrow trying to figure out how we can abstract away the 'getPricingData' like calls

 ### R1D68
+Today i removed the binance api key & secret key from the users table, managed to abstract it away so they would be slightly more secure and more scalable for adding new exchanges etc. Overall seems like a good solution.
+Tomorrow will probably need to add in functionality around an 'exchangeService' which you would call too, and that might go to all exchanges a user has integrated with and make calls to their apis to get current balance data

 ### R1D69
 ### R1D70
 ### R1D71